applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Algorithm finder</h3>
       You do not know which should be the next processing step?
-      The ACAQ5 algorithm finder not only lists all compatible processing steps for given data.
+      The JIPipe algorithm finder not only lists all compatible processing steps for given data.
     </div>
   </div>